-The Birth of the Internet: from a mere gadget to an essential tool
+The advent of the Internet: from a mere gadget to a vital tool

 At its inception (1995-2000), the Web was used by individuals and academics solely for the purposes of sharing information and communicating globally.
 The idea of individuals creating a website, inventing a concept and being able to put it online quickly was novel at the time.

 Efforts to implement a high-quality content strategy can be destroyed by one NSEO attack.
 Hence the importance of being vigilant and protecting your website from such attacks.

 From the year 2000 on, as interest in this new communication medium grew, more and more people began to use the Internet, and consumers especially became interested in exchanging information about products and services; it was at this time that price comparison websites appeared.
 Companies came into direct Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... due to this new and unanticipated use of the Internet.